yuyang339/cs140e-21spr/labs/README.md

     switching:  Most people don't understand such things so, once again, you'll leave lab knowing something many do not.

 Tentative:
-   - I think we'll do user-level processes and/or dynamically linked tasks so that it's easy to add different types of features (such as interrupts or memory protection) without modifying the application.
+   - For lab 10: Akshay and I are debating, but it seems likely we'll do user-level processes and/or dynamically linked tasks so that it's easy to add different types of features (such as interrupts or memory protection) without modifying the application.

    - The following labs are going to see some major surgery.